PricingBrew

-In response to the dramatic market dynamics over the last few months, lots of companies have been making some pretty big price moves.
+In response to dramatic market dynamics, many companies start making some pretty big price moves.

-Some companies are increasing prices due to spiking demand and cost inflation throughout their supply chains.
-For others, however, demand has dried up and they’re lowering prices in an attempt to capture more of the smaller pie.
+Some companies increase prices due to spiking demand and cost inflation throughout their supply chains.
+Others lower prices in an attempt to capture more of the smaller pie as demand seems to dry up.

 Now, depending on the specifics of the situation, I might question the “why” behind some of these moves.
 But today, I want to focus my rant on the “how.”

-You see, far too many of these moves…up and down…are being executed in a blanket, across-the-board fashion.
+You see, far too many of these moves…up and down…are executed in a blanket, across-the-board fashion.

 I’ve been there, so I get it.
 Blanket moves are simple.
 They’re relatively easy and fast.
 And if we’re being honest, in situations like these, across-the-board price moves are even somewhat expected internally.